top of page

 UNPAID WAGES & WAGE THEFT

 When an employer underpays an employee, California law refers to it as “unpaid wages.”
 In reality, the employer is stealing from the employee and, as such, “wage theft” is a more appropriate term.
 Wage theft is rampant in the United States.
 This is because many employees don’t even realize that employers are stealing their time.
 If you have ever worked before or after clocking in/out, been called on your day off, been sent home early in a shift, or had your time punches rounded - your employer is stealing from you.
 You would not take money from the register; your employer should not take money from your paycheck.
-If you have been a victim of wage theft, call us to discuss the best way to get the money you are owed.

 unpaid wages